wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/business-continuity-disaster-recovery-azure-virtual-desktop/includes/4-identify-correct-dr-scenario.md

 Active Directory domain controllers are critical components of Azure Virtual Desktop and must be always accessible.
 To ensure failure doesn't impact their functionality, make sure that you've created multiple domain controllers.
 If you have domain controllers in an Azure VM, make sure that you've configured those VMs to be in the same Availability Set.
 If your domain controllers are running as on-premises computers, you should design the connectivity between your on-premises network and Azure virtual network with redundancy.
 Use Azure ExpressRoute to manage redundant paths and connections.
 Back up the Active Directory system state and restore if needed.
 If you're using Azure AD DS, then Microsoft is responsible for maintaining redundant domain controllers and helping protect them from unplanned failures.

+>[!Note]
+> To learn more how to protect Azure virtual machines read the following Microsoft Learn module [Protect your virtual machines by using Azure Backup](https://docs.microsoft.com/learn/modules/protect-virtual-machines-with-azure-backup/)

 ### Host pools

 Host pools could become unavailable in the normal course of operation.
 Host pools deliver Azure Virtual Desktops and apps to users.
 They're provisioned from the desktop image, so if a failure occurs and a desktop image is available, you can recreate them.
 You can also use a separate host pool for applications consumed through Azure Virtual Desktop.
 You should also consider a similar disaster recovery approach for this host pool.